-A World War II veteran, Myron Tupper’s engineering education may have been delayed—but by no means derailed—by the draft.
+A World War II veteran, Myron Tupper’s engineering education may have been delayed, but was by no means derailed by the draft.
 In fact, Tupper became the first Walla Walla University graduate to be accepted into General Electric’s engineering management program.
 A keen, creative mind, Tupper holds more than 20 patents and continues to consult in the field.

 It couldn’t be more fitting that a man named Dennis Woodland chose a career in nature.
 Currently a professor emeritus at Andrews University, Woodland spent 40 years as a professor and curator of botany, in addition to penning a text which has become the standard for studies in systematic botany.